kaimallea/isMobile/README.md

 # isMobile

-A simple JS library that detects if the device visiting the page is an Apple phones/tablet, Android phone/tablet, or a seven inch device (Nexus 7, Kindle Fire, Nook Tablet, Galaxy Tab).
+A simple JS library that detects mobile devices.

+_Big thanks to [Igor Ribeio Lima](https://github.com/igorlima) for his contributions._

-## Why?
+## Why use isMobile?

 I had a specific requirement for a project when I created this:

 **`- Redirect all iPhones, iPods, Android phones, and seven inch devices to the mobile site.`**

+A completely separate site had been created for mobile devices, so feature detection/graceful degredation/progressive enhancement were out of the question.
+I had to redirect.

-I couldn't do detection on the back-end, because the entire site is cached and served by Akamai; so I had to do the detection client-side.
+I couldn't do detection on the back-end, because the entire site was cached and served by Akamai; I had to do the detection client-side.

+So I resorted to UA sniffing.

-I tried to keep the script small (**499 bytes, minified**) and simple, because it would need to execute in the `<head>`, which is generally a bad idea, since JS blocks downloading and rendering of anything else while it parses and executes.
+I tried to keep the script small (**currently ~740 bytes, minified**) and simple, because it would need to execute in the `<head>`, which is generally a bad idea, since JS blocks downloading and rendering of anything else while it parses and executes.
 In the case of mobile redirection, I don't mind so much, because I want to start the redirect as soon as possible, before the device has a chance to start downloading and rendering stuff.
-For everything else, this script should just execute fast, so the browser can quickly get back to downloading and rendering.
+For non-mobile platforms, the script should execute fast, so the browser can quickly get back to downloading and rendering.

+## How it works

+isMobile runs quickly on page load to detect mobile devices; it then creates a JavaScript object with the results.

+## Devices detected by isMobile

+The following properies of the `isMobile` object will either be `true` or `false`

+### Apple devices

+* `isMobile.apple.phone`
+* `isMobile.apple.ipod`
+* `isMobile.apple.tablet`
+* `isMobile.apple.device` (any mobile Apple device)

+### Android devices

+* `isMobile.android.phone`
+* `isMobile.android.tablet`
+* `isMobile.android.device` (any mobile Android device)

+### Specific seven inch devices

+* `isMobile.seven_inch`
+	* `true` if the device is one of the following 7" devices:
+		- Nexus 7
+		- Kindle Fire
+		- Nook Tablet 7 inch
+		- Galaxy Tab 7 inch

+### "Other" devices

+* `isMoble.other_blackberry`
+* `isMoble.other_opera` (Opera Mini)
+* `isMoble.other_windows`
+* `isMoble.other_firefox`

 ## Example Usage